hardikx26/ImageRecognition-Azure/README.md

 4. Read text in an image.

 # IMPORTANT
-The back end is developed using .NET Core 7.0, Web API and Azure.
+The Frontend is developed using Angular 8, Typescript, HML, CSS.
-The front end is developed using Angular 8, Typescript, HML, CSS.
+The Backend is developed using .NET Core 2.2, Web API and Azure.